-- Add the diced beef shin to a large sandwich bag, close the top and then shake the beef around until it has been coated in all the flour.
+- Add the diced beef shin and the flour to a large sandwich bag, close the top and then shake the beef around until it has been coated in all the flour.

 - Heat the oil in a casserole dish or large shallow pan.
 Add the onions and cook for 2-3 minutes until soft.
 Add the garlic and cook for another minute.

 - Remove the onions and garlic from the pan with a slotted spoon into a bowl.

 - Add the flour coated beef to the pan.
 You can add more oil at this stage if you think it is needed.

 - Fry the beef for 3-4 minutes until it has browned on all sides.

 - Add back in the onions and garlic along with the rest of the ingredients.
 If you can’t fit all the stock in the pan at this stage just add as much as you can.
 As the stock reduces you can add more.

 - Bring to the boil and then reduce to a low simmer.
 Cover loosely with a lid and leave to simmer for 1 hour, stirring a few times.